zukixa/cool-ai-stuff/README.md

 # Free AI APIs & Sites

-This repository is a showcase of AI APIs and Websites that offer free usage of some/many AI models.
+This repository is a showcase of AI APIs and Websites that offer free usage of AI models under g4f principles.

 ### A better overview is now available on our website!
 Check it out here [https://cas.zukijourney.com](https://cas.zukijourney.com)